jaju/sax-plucker-clj/README.md

 `-DtotalEntitySizeLimit=2147480000 -Djdk.xml.totalEntitySizeLimit=2147480000`
 The default limit is 50000000 entities otherwise, after which the underlying XML library aborts processing.
 See https://github.com/dbpedia/extraction-framework/issues/487

+Notes:
+1. This library was quick-tested on a > 1.7G compressed XML file, and the aggregates matched perfectly with a grep-check.

 ## License